2025 edition

 The competitive edge in 2025 will belong to those who embrace modern, AI-forward tools that enable efficiency and action.
 Sitting back is no longer an option—adapting new technology is essential for staying ahead in this evolving market.

-Although a lot of vendors claim to compete in this space, in practice we have found that only a few have a credible modern offering.
-Below is market map for major vendors in this space organized by respective categories:
+Although a lot of software vendors claim to compete in this space, in practice we have found that only a few platforms have a credible modern offering for the private equity industry.

 Market map of leading CRM platforms